Why Long-Term Follow-Up Matters

 - Trouble concentrating and remembering

-Some of these late complications and risks can be reduced or appropriately managed if you and your doctor know what to do.
+Some of these late complications and risks can be reduced or appropriately managed.
 The LTFU Program has general guidelines to minimize the risk and severity of transplant complications.

 Graft-versus-host disease (GVHD) occurs only in people who receive cells from a donor (allogeneic transplant) rather than have a transplant of their own cells (autologous transplant).
 About 50 to 75 percent of allogeneic transplant recipients get chronic GVHD.
-Seattle Cancer Care Alliance has a team of world experts in the management of chronic GVHD.
+SCCA has a team of world experts in the management of chronic GVHD.

-GVHD occurs when the donor cells react against your organs.
+GVHD occurs when the donor cells attack your tissues.
 GVHD can affect many different parts of your body and cause a range of symptoms.